• Skip to main content

 It’s also worth pointing out that our Bitcoin Prime review was prompted by complaints which we received.
 These complaints can be classified into two types.
 The first has to do with the fact that there is no software at all, and the second type has to do with inability to withdraw existing funds.
 In other words, the Bitcoin Prime scam is another get-rich-quick scheme which is promoted just like other systems.
 To explain, the affiliate networks and media agencies are responsible for attracting paying clients, and the brokers which receive them pay the promoters referral fees.
 This type of compensation method is usually referred to as a revenue share model, and it is widely used in the Forex and gambling niches.

-Official Website, Login Page, and Members Area: There are multiple Bitcoin Prime websites, and they all claim to be the “official” one.
+Official Website, Login Page, and Members Area: There are over 13 (Thirteen) documented Bitcoin Prime websites, and they all claim to be the “official” one.

 And here we have the original version of the Bitcoin Code main registration area.
 As you can see Bitcoin Prime has been totally duplicated and copied in the most obvious and careless manner.